-History has shown us that it takes a special kind of leader with unique competencies and skills to successfully build great companies and teams.
+History has shown us that it takes a special kind of leader with unique competencies and skills for successful team building.
 In the sports world, the late John Wooden set the standard for great coaches, leading UCLA to 10 NCAA national basketball championships in a 12-year period — seven in a row.
 His success was so iconic, Wooden created his own “Pyramid for Success” to help others excel through his proven wisdom.
 In the business world, we can look to Jack Welsh, who was the Chairman and CEO of General Electric between 1981 and 2001.
 According to Wikipedia, the company's value rose 4000% during his tenure.
 In 2006 Welch's net worth was estimated at $720 million and in 2009, he launched the Jack Welsh Management Institute at Strayer University.

 Building companies requires the know-how to build long-lasting teams.
 This is why most managers never become leaders and why most leaders never reach the highest pinnacle of leadership success.
 It requires the ability to master the “art of people” and knowing how to maneuver hundreds (if not thousands) of people at the right place and at the right time.
 It means knowing how each person thinks and how to best utilize their competencies rightly at all times.
 It’s playing a continuous chess match – knowing that every wrong move that is made can cost the company hundreds of thousands, if not millions of dollars (just ask BP and Enron).

-As you evaluate the sustainability of the team(s) you lead and its real impact on the organization you serve, here are six ways successful teams are built to last:
+As you evaluate the sustainability of the team(s) you lead and its real impact on the organization you serve, here are 6 ways successful teams are built to last:

 As the leader of the team, you must be extremely aware of your leadership style and techniques.
 Are they as effective as you think?
 How well are they accepted by the team you are attempting to lead?
 Evaluate yourself and be critical about where you can improve, especially in areas that will benefit those whom you are leading.